 4. PROCEDURE FOR SUPERVISORY RESPONSE.
-(See ¶ 808)
+(See ¶ 909)

-- 1. The first step in resolving a judicial complaint is a required in-person meeting of the complainant, the respondent, and the bishop or presiding elder (at the bishop's discretion).
+- 1. The first step in resolving a judicial complaint is a required in-person meeting of the complainant, the respondent, and the conference superintendent or their designee.
 Both the complainant and the respondent are entitled to have with them a support person who shall have voice in the meeting.
 The participants in the meeting shall be informed a minimum of twenty (20) days prior to the scheduled meeting, and the written complaint shall be presented to the complainant at least twenty (20) days prior to any supervisory response.
 The purpose of the supervisory response is to, so far as possible, establish facts, consider circumstances and explanations, determine if there is an issue that merits action, and arrive at a resolution of the complaint that restores compliance and redresses any harms resulting from a violation. - 2.
-If the respondent is a bishop, the supervisory process shall be administered by the chair of the Transitional Leadership Council or their designee (¶ 810.1). - 3.
+If the respondent is a bishop, the supervisory process shall be administered by the chair of the Global Episcopacy Committee or their designee (¶ 909.1). - 3.
 The supervisory response shall be completed within sixty (60) days of the receipt of the complaint by the person administering the complaint, with the possibility of only one 30-day extension if agreed upon by both the respondent and the complainant. - 4.
 The supervisory response shall result in one of three possible outcomes: - a.
-The presiding elder (district superintendent) or bishop dismisses the complaint, with the agreement of a majority of the presiding elders (district superintendents) in the annual conference (or if the respondent is a bishop, the chair of the Transitional Leadership Council dismisses the complaint with the agreement of a majority of the Transitional Leadership Council) as having no basis in church law or fact.
-In such a case, the presiding elder (district superintendent), bishop, or Transitional Leadership Council chair shall provide a written rationale for dismissing the complaint, which shall be placed in the respondent's personnel file and copies of which shall be given to the complainant and respondent.
+The conference superintendent dismisses the complaint, with the agreement of a majority of the presiding elders in the annual conference (or if the respondent is a bishop, the chair of the Global Episcopacy Committee dismisses the complaint with the agreement of a majority of the Global

+Episcopacy Committee) as having no basis in church law or fact.
+In such a case, the conference superintendent or Global Episcopacy Committee chair shall provide a written rationale for dismissing the complaint, which shall be placed in the respondent's personnel file and copies of which shall be given to the complainant and respondent.

 - b.
 A resolution of the complaint is agreed to by all parties, signed, and placed in the respondent's personnel file.
 The resolution should specify which officer or body of the church will be responsible to ensure that the stipulations of the resolution are followed and maintained. - c.
-A resolution of the complaint is not agreed to and the presiding elder (district superintendent), bishop, or Transitional Leadership Council chair determines that the allegations have a basis in fact that merits a response.
+A resolution of the complaint is not agreed to and the conference superintendent or Global Episcopacy Committee chair determines that the allegations have a basis in fact that merits a response.
 In such case, the complaint shall be forwarded to a counsel for the church to present the complaint to the committee on investigation for an examination and investigative process.